cjprybol/cjprybol.github.io/_posts/2020-12-19-observed-kmers-vs-error-rate.md

 We are able to see some interesting scaling differences very quickly!

-Note that the lowest trendline on these plot indicates the number "true" kmers.
+Note that the lowest trend line on these plot indicates the number "true" kmers.
 Any value above the lowest is equal to $$\text{"true"} + \text{erroneous}$$

 The top two lines in each of these plots have "cross" marker shapes, indicating 1000x coverage.